 According to Forrester, 93% of online experiences begin with a search.
-To get your brand in front of these potential customers, you need to develop an online presence that makes your brand known on the search engines.
+And from this total search, Google is on top with 90.1% share including Google Images.
+Landing on the second spot is YouTube, which is also owned by Google.
+It is then followed by Yahoo, Bing and Amazon.
+And to get your brand in front of these potential customers, you need to develop an online presence that makes your brand known on the search engines.
 An important part of this strategy is paid advertising.
 For those just getting started with PPC, finding helpful AdWords tips can help them get their campaigns off to the right start.

 If you are considering incorporating these Google AdWords tips into your digital strategy, make sure it’s right for your business and then consult this guide.
 Here is what you need to know to run a successful campaign:

 Google AdWords dominates many conversations about PPC.
 It holds such an important position because it remains the largest PPC platform.
 Google itself holds the majority of the US search market and a considerable amount of the market in most other countries as well.
 Using PPC through this platform can provide a powerful means of reaching prospects.